Kakinada: Demographics

-As of 2011 census of India, Kakinada had population of 443,028 of which 222,461 were male and 220,567 female and the outgrowths.
-The Kakinada urban agglomeration had a population of 443,028 of which males are 217,459 while female population are 225,569 and the outgrowths.
-There are 101 identified slums in the city, which contains a population of 132,185, 41% of the city's population.
-It is the 115th biggest city in India and one of the fastest-growing cities in Andhra Pradesh.
+As of 2011 Census of India, Kakinada had a population of 443,028, with 222,461 males and 220,567 females.
+The Kakinada Urban Agglomeration also had a population of 443,028, comprising 217,459 males and 225,569 females, including the city's outgrowths.
+Kakinada ranks as the 115th largest city in India by population and is one of the fastest-growing cities in Andhra Pradesh.

 Governance

-Kakinada Municipal Corporation is spread over an area of 16.63 km2, while the urban agglomeration area of Kakinada spreads over an area of 40.36 km2.
-The urban agglomeration constituents include the areas of Kakinada Municipal Corporation, census towns of Chidiga, Ramanayyapeta, Suryaraopeta and the out growths of Ganganapalle, Sarpavaram, Vakalapudi and Turangi.
+Kakinada Municipal Corporation covers an area of 16.63 km2, while the urban agglomeration extends over an area of 40.36 km2.
+The urban agglomeration includes the Kakinada Municipal Corporation, census towns such as Chidiga, Ramanayyapeta, and Suryaraopeta, as well as the outgrowths of Ganganapalle, Sarpavaram, Vakalapudi, and Turangi.

 Economy

-The economy of the city depends mainly on agriculture, fishing and industrial sectors. paddy, coconut are agro products from the city.
-The majority of the industrial sector is covered edible oil refineries, fertilizers and natural gas.
-During the late 1940s (around the time of Indian independence) there was little industry in or around Kakinada; the local economy was based on agriculture and fishing.
-Until the early 1980s (before the fertilizer companies began operation), the local economy revolved around the textile industry, auto parts, steel-related ancillary units, agriculture and fishing.
+Kakinada's economy primarily relies on industry, agriculture, and fishing.
+Key agricultural products include paddy and coconut, while the industrial sector is dominated by edible oil refineries, fertilizers, and natural gas production.
+In the late 1940s, around the time of Indian independence, the city had minimal industrial activity, with its economy centered on agriculture and fishing.
+By the early 1980s, before the establishment of fertilizer companies, the local economy expanded to include the textile industry, auto parts manufacturing, steel-related ancillary units, alongside its traditional reliance on agriculture and fishing.